kirbycp-g/cloud-hackathons/hacks/pompt-a-thon/README.md

 - A summary table (Pivot Table or formula-based) exists in the sheet that quantifies the number of "Mobile App Experience" feedback items versus "Interest Rate" requests.
 - Summary Statement from the data analysis

+### Tips
+- Google Search is also fair game in helping with the prompts and understanding features in Google Sheets
+- Remember there will be judging at the end so style points count!

 ## Challenge 3: The Board Presentation
 ### Introduction

 #### Visualize the strategy for the Board.
 The product has been defined and initial research is complete.
 The next critical step is to seek approval from the board by presenting a focused pitch.